 Today I made the tastiest strawberry jam and homemade loquat jam tartlets!
 The dough will make 27 tartlet shells or 1 large single-crust pie shell.
+These shells can also be used for savory fillings like chopped sauteed mushrooms, onion and parsley with a bit of cream cheese.
+Mmmm.
 This recipe is not suitable until Atkins Phase 2 OWL nuts and seeds rung of the carb ladder.
 It would be suitable for Primal but not Paleo diners.
 The nutritional counts below are for the empty shells only.
 Be sure to add in the carbs for your fillings for a total count for your final tartlets.
 I order my coconut flour and oat fiber from Honeyvillegrains on-line and I use NOW brand of whey protein and egg white protein.
 My glucomannan powder I order from Netrition.com.

 1/3 c. + 1 T. coconut flour

 1/3 c. + 1 T. oat fiber

 1½ tsp. baking powder

 ¼ c. + 3 T. palm shortening (or cold butter)